 Phase 1 (2024 – 2026)

-During Phase 1, airlines will be required to offset their annual emissions above 85% of their 2019 baseline (scaled by the aviation sector’s emissions growth).
-With international aviation having largely rebounded from its COVID-induced slump, many airlines now expect to face CORSIA higher compliance costs.
+During Phase 1, offsetting obligations will apply if industry emissions exceed 85% of the 2019 baseline.
+With international aviation having largely rebounded from its COVID-induced slump, many airlines will face significant costs to retire sufficient credits before the compliance deadline.

 Airlines must retire credits to cover their Phase 1 by January 31, 2028.
 Bloomberg research suggests airlines’ Phase 1 offsetting requirements will be over 250 million tCO2e.